• #

 To cater for the business’s exponential expansion, a 25,000 sq ft factory was built on Drewett Street, Miles Platting.
 The purpose-built factory brought with it a revolutionary technique of constructing our cabins.
 Walls were prepared on a press and injected with polyurethane foam instead of the traditional stud walls and polystyrene sheet insulation.
 This helped to improve both the strength of our units and their thermal retention properties, making our units warmer and more energy efficient.

-1990 - Time to take stock
+1990 - Time to Recalibrate

 1992 - Getting back on track